 “Take courage!
 It is I. Do not be afraid!”
 Matthew 14:27.

 Take comfort in these words and apply them to your own life.
-When you feel fear creeping in or rearing its ugly head, choose faith over fear.
+When you feel fear creeping in, choose faith over fear.
 Speak these words of Jesus aloud to yourself.
 They are a promise to you, and He always keeps His promises.

-No matter what the source of your fear, He is the solution and is ready to help.
+No matter what the source of your fear, God’s help is always available.

 Scriptures for Overcoming Fear